cpetrilla01/portfolio/README.md

 # Setting up local environment

 1. Clone this repo.
 2. In the same directory, run `npm install`.
+This will also run the gulp tasks to generate the `dist` folder.

 ## Developing new features

 1. Run `node server.js` to start your server.
 2. Run `gulp watchAll` to compile templates, JavaScript, and CSS in the `dist` directory when files change.
 Restart the watcher if you add new files.
-3. If you add images, run `gulp optimizeImages` before committing.
-This optimizes images inline in the `app/img` directory.

 ## Deploying